MPdaedalus/CompressHuffman/README.md

  This structure does not result in unpredictable branching and so allows the CPU to exploit pipelining resulting in a speed up.

- There  is also a twopass option (disabled by default) in config() that will create dummy tree and do a dummy compress on each record to find out which symbols are never used.
+ There  is also a twopass option (disabled by default) in config() that will create a dummy tree and do a dummy compress on each record to find out which symbols are never used.

  These symbols are then eliminated and a final huffTree built.